telerik/blazor-docs/components/dropdownbutton/events.md

 ## OnClick

 The `OnClick` event fires when the user clicks or taps the primary button or a secondary button.
-Each DropDownButton item can execute a separate `OnClick` handler.
+The primary `<TelerikDropDownButton>` and each of its `<DropDownButtonItem>` instances execute a separate `OnClick` handler.

-* The event argument type is [`MouseEventArgs`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.web.mouseeventargs).
+The event argument type is [`MouseEventArgs`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.web.mouseeventargs).

-* The event handler can be synchronous (`void`) or asynchronous (`async Task`).
+The event handler can be synchronous (`void`) or asynchronous (`async Task`).

->caption DropDownButton OnClick event
+>caption Handling the DropDownButton OnClick event

 ````CSHTML
 <TelerikDropDownButton Icon="@SvgIcon.Clipboard" OnClick="@OnPrimaryButtonClick">